 Rice pilaf is a little easier, but there are some tricks to this lightly spiced rice dish that you should know.
 Most importantly is your choice in the pan because it must be worthy for both the stovetop and the oven.

 03 of 08

 04 of 08

-Cream-based soups are essential in any chef's repertoire and, again, there are a few tricks that will help you along.
-This easy Potato and Leek Soup will run you through the basics of preparing the vegetables, pureeing them in a blender, and finishing it off with the perfect amount of seasoning.Continue to 5 of 8 below.
+Cream-based soups are essential in any chef's repertoire and again, there are a few tricks that will help you along.
+This easy Potato and Leek Soup will run you through the basics of preparing the vegetables, puréeing them in a blender) or with an immersion blender), and finishing it off with the perfect amount of seasoning.Continue to 5 of 8 below.

 05 of 08